New guidance on stammering for judges

 'The advice for the judiciary is also relevant for employers and those in education.
 It is all too easy to misunderstand the behaviours, the body language of those who stammer.
 It is also easy for those who don't stammer to dismiss the concerns of those who, for the most part, can hide their stammer, and assume that no consideration need be given here."

-Download the Equal Treatment Bench Book 2021 edition below, with the stammering guidance on pages 445-449.
+Download the Equal Treatment Bench Book 2021 edition below (updated in April 23), with the stammering guidance on pages 445-449.

 Read our section The Law for more information on legal issues for people who stammer.